-- Freehold Royalties Ltd.'s ("Freehold" or the "Corporation") strategy with respect to future acquisitions and the possibility that the Board of Directors may vary the strategy in the future; - the performance characteristics of our oil and natural gas properties; - the estimated future value of our oil and natural gas reserves; - projected oil and natural gas production levels; - the size of the oil and natural gas reserves; - projections of market prices and costs; - estimated abandonment and reclamation costs; - the anticipated benefits of the acquisition of certain U.S. royalty assets and the expectation of multiple year development will occur on the acreage; - the expectation that Freehold will have minimal future development costs associated with development of its reserves; - expected timing for development of undeveloped reserves; - the funding and payment of future dividends; - the expectations for the funding of capital expenditures; - the expectation that the September 2021 U.S. Royalty Transaction will add 2,500 boe of average royalty production in 2022 and the expected components of such production; - the expectation of certain activities to be undertaken by operators in areas in which we have a royalty or working interest; - the expectation that Freehold's light, medium and heavy crude oil net undeveloped reserves will be developed as commodity pricing permits and the timing thereof; - the anticipated acreage of unproved properties on which Freehold expects its rights to expire within the next year;
+- Freehold Royalties Ltd.'s ("Freehold" or the "Corporation") strategy with respect to future acquisitions and the possibility that the Board of Directors may vary the strategy in the future; - the performance characteristics of our oil and natural gas properties; - the estimated future value of our oil and natural gas reserves; - projected oil and natural gas production levels; - the size of the oil and natural gas reserves; - projections of market prices and costs; - estimated abandonment and reclamation costs; - the anticipated benefits of the acquisition of certain U.S. and Canadian royalty assets and the expectation of multiple year development will occur on the acreage; - the expectation that Freehold will have no future development costs associated with development of its reserves; - expected timing for development of undeveloped reserves; - the funding and payment of future dividends; - the expectations for the funding of capital expenditures; - the expectation of certain activities to be undertaken by operators in areas in which we have a royalty or working interest; - the anticipated acreage of unproved properties on which Freehold expects its rights to expire within the next year; - expectations regarding additional oil or natural gas that may be recovered from certain royalty properties in which we have an interest; - our taxability;

-- expectations regarding additional oil or natural gas that may be recovered from certain royalty properties in which we have an interest; - our tax horizon and taxability; - expectations regarding the Trans Mountain Pipeline extension, the NGTL System, the IAA, future climate change regulations and regulations regarding indigenous consultation and the resulting effects on Freehold and the industry in general; - expectations regarding the ability to raise capital and add to reserves through acquisitions and development; - the performance and characteristics of the oil and natural gas properties in which we have an investment; - treatment under governmental regulatory regimes and tax laws; - the expectation that our mineral title lands and gross overriding royalty interests will provide the majority of revenue; - Freehold's anticipated acquisition strategy and the expectation that such strategy will provide both near and long-term growth in value; - the expectation that Freehold may acquire additional royalties and other forms of oil and natural gas related assets; - the expectation that properties to be acquired will be operated by competent third parties; - the expected components of the purchase price paid by Freehold for newly created royalties; - the expectation that approximately \$1.0 million will be directed towards site reclamation work on previously abandoned wells; - expectations with respect to income tax payable in Canada and the United States in 2022; - Freehold's expectations with respect to the treatment, timing and anticipated results/outcome of its proceedings with the CRA; and - expectations with respect to the timing of Freehold's Annual Meeting of Shareholders and documents relating thereto.
+- expectations regarding the Trans Mountain Pipeline extension, the NGTL System, the IAA, future climate change regulations and regulations regarding Indigenous consultation and the resulting effects on Freehold and the industry in general; - expectations regarding the ability to raise capital and add to reserves through acquisitions and development; - the performance and characteristics of the oil and natural gas properties in which we have an investment; - treatment under governmental regulatory regimes and tax laws; - the expectation that our mineral title lands and gross overriding royalty interests will provide the majority of revenue; - Freehold's anticipated acquisition strategy and the expectation that such strategy will provide both near and long-term growth in value; - the expectation that Freehold may acquire additional royalties and other forms of oil and natural gas related assets; - the expectation that properties to be acquired will be operated by competent third parties; - the expected components of the purchase price paid by Freehold for newly created royalties; - the expectation that approximately \$1.0 million will be directed towards site reclamation work on previously abandoned wells in 2023; - expectations with respect to income tax payable in Canada and the United States in 2023; - Freehold's expectations with respect to the treatment, timing and anticipated results/outcome of its proceedings with the CRA; and - expectations with respect to the timing of Freehold's Annual Meeting of Shareholders and documents relating thereto.